yamibuy/curiefense/curiefense/curieproxy/rust/NOTES.md

 ## Functions

-All functions return pairs, where the first value is the function result (possibly `nil` for functions that don't return anything), and the second value is an error (`nil` when there were no errors).
+All functions return pairs, where the first value is the function result (possibly `nil` for functions that don't return anything), and the second value is a string encoded error (`nil` when there were no errors).

 Most functions need other functions to be called before being available: